 A ridge augmentation procedure is performed by placing graft material into the tooth socket.
 This can often be performed immediately after the tooth has been removed.
 The gum tissue is then placed back over the socket and sutured.
 Once the socket area has healed, the previous surgical site can be prepared for a dental implant.

 Dental implants are designed to serve as the anchor for artificial teeth (crowns) that look, feel, and function like natural teeth.
-Dental implants typically are very small, screw-type posts placed into the jawbone where teeth are missing.
+Dental implants typically are small, screw-type posts placed into the jawbone where teeth are missing.
 The bone bonds(integrates) with the post, creating a strong foundation for artificial teeth.
-Dental implants help preserve facial anatomy and also help prevent the bone deterioration that usually occurs when teeth are missing.
+Dental implants help preserve facial anatomy and help prevent the bone deterioration that usually occurs when teeth are missing.

 A ridge preservation procedure typically can be performed in our office under local anesthesia or sedation.

 Every implant case is unique.
 The entire process, from tooth extraction to final dental implant placement, may take up to a year.